Poisson boundary of group extensions: Examples

-A group is said to be metabelian if it is solvable of step $2$, that is, if it is an extension of an Abelian group by an Abelian group.
+A group is said to be metabelian if it is solvable of step $2$, that is, if it is an extension of an abelian group by an abelian group.
 We recall that any metabelian group is linear over a commutative ring \cite{remeslennikov68}.
-If the commutator subgroup of a finitely generated metabelian group is torsion free then it can furthermore be represented by triangular matrices over a field of characteristic zero; if the commutator subgroup is order $p$, for $p$ prime, then the group can be represented by triangular matrices over a field of characteristic $p$ \cite{remeslennikov69}; (for the latter case for a virtually metabelian group see \cite{wehrfritz75}).
-For free metabelian groups in the example below representations over a field were studied e.g. in \cite{wehrfritz69}, the representation described in the example below is studied in \cite{bandmanzarhin}.
+If the commutator subgroup of a finitely generated metabelian group is torsion-free then it can furthermore be represented by triangular matrices over a field of characteristic zero; if the commutator subgroup is of exponent $p$, for $p$ prime, then the group can be represented by triangular matrices over a field of characteristic $p$ \cite{remeslennikov69}; the statement moreover holds for metabelian (and virtually metabelian) groups with the commutator being a $p$-group, see \cite{wehrfritz75}, Thm 1.1.